minamorl/xhip/README.md

 ## Example

-You can see example in [xhip-example](https://github.com/xhip-example).
+You can see React example in [xhip-examples](https://github.com/xhip-examples).

 App(app.js):